LDT Policy for Encrypted Backup and Restore

 -

-If the preferred method of backup is to create device level snapshots of the file system on the managed host or in the storage array subsystem, you must ensure that the schedule for creating snapshots pauses CTE-LDT before a snapshot is created.
+If the preferred method of backup is to create device level snapshots of the file system on the managed host or in the storage array subsystem, you must ensure that the schedule for creating snapshots pauses LDT before a snapshot is created.